dmitrykhramov/Online-Bank-Simulator/README.md

 There are two roles user and admin.

 The admin has there own fronent implemented in Angular2, which communicates with backend through REST services.

-Link to the admin portal project:
+Link to the admin portal project: https://github.com/dmitrykhramov/Admin-Portal-Angular2

 There is a sql dump with prepopulated data inside project folder.
-The username and password for database: root You can login with:
+The username and password for database: root

+You can login with:
-User - password
+User - password;
 Admin - password

 ![capture](https://cloud.githubusercontent.com/assets/18744749/21913805/73f36774-d937-11e6-8ea0-d9108bd99e1f.PNG)